Kaleido-subs/style-guide/docs/guidelines/styling/dialogue_styling.md

 ## Base Style

 The base style is the default style for all dialogue.
-You want to make sure it's easy to read, and not too distracting.
+You want to make sure it's easy to read and not too distracting.

-!!! example "Styles used by different groups"
+!!! example "Styles used by various groups"
     === "Kaleido"

          ![Kaleido-subs dialogue style](./img/styling/groups/kaleido.png)